zeroluck/docs/sources/admin-guide/cluster/index.md

-The purpose of the Document is to describe cluster solution for GLUU Inc. Cluster solution should be cost effective, flexible, should provide geographic redundancy and scalability, solution should not impact on main requirements of security in order to it will be implemented in datacenters where security requirements are high.
+The purpose of the Document is to describe cluster solution for GLUU Inc. Cluster solution should be cost effective, flexible, should provide geographic redundancy and scalability, solution should not impact on main requirements of security in order to it will be implemented in data centers where security requirements are high.

-## Network And Sceurity Design
+## Network And Security Design

-The network HA can be various, it depends on the place of installation and special design.
-Protecting the internal network from threats can be implemented by firewalls subsystems and IPS / IDS.
+The network HA can be various, it depends on the place of installation and special desi network from threats can be implemented by firewalls subsystems and IPS / IDS.
 The connections between data centers can be implemented via the Internet through the encrypted or protected connections.
 Some data centers have special security requirements.
-In case of all in one installation (all components running on single node) it can impact the security requirement “one primary function per server” to cover this type of requirement and do not lose cost effectiveness, the application components will be installed in one node but under different chroot environments.
+In case of all in one installation components running on single node) it can impact the security requirement “one primary function per server” to cover this type of requirement and do not lose cost effectiveness the application components will be installed in one node but under different chroot environments.
 It can be divided in following environments (Apache, Shibboleth, Tomcat, Ldap).

 ## Cluster Description